Giving Ada a Chance

 Representation Clauses

-Ada allows for explicitly defining the in-memory representation of scalar and compound types.
-The following example demonstrates the definition of a record type (equivalent to structures in C), as well as its associated representation in memory.
+The following example demonstrates the definition of a record type, as well as its associated representation in memory.

 ---------------------------------------------------------------------------- -- The format of the System Table Descriptor pointer used by the processor -- to load descriptor tables like the GDT and IDT. ---------------------------------------------------------------------------- type System_Table_Descriptor is record Size : Unsigned_16; Offset : System.Address; end record with Size => 48; for System_Table_Descriptor use record Size at 0 range 0 ..
 15; Offset at 0 range 16 ..
 47; end record;